 Fortunately I live and kayak in an area where there are no known large animals on land or in the water capable of killing and eating a human.
 To the rest of you, good luck and hopefully it will be over in a matter of seconds!

 In my opinion, rapids above Class II are interesting to observe but not so good for sticking your kayak in (and certainly not a recreational kayak, unless you really do have a death wish).

 Filled with potential death traps such as strainers, sweepers, hydraulics (a.k.a. holes), pillows, undercut rocks and sieves, whitewater is simply too unpredictable to "read" properly every time.
 Don't do it.

-Just a month ago Tammy Paczewski was riding whitewater on a paid expedition through what turned out to be the aptly named Pillow Rock Rapids, about three miles below the Summersville Dam in West Virginia.
-Hitting a particularly rough stretch, Paczewksi was tossed from the boat, floated about 70 yards downstream and became fatally pinned under the water by a rock.
+September 28, 2011: Not long after, Tammy Paczewski was riding whitewater on a paid expedition through what turned out to be the aptly named Pillow Rock Rapids, about three miles below the Summersville Dam in West Virginia.
+Hitting a particularly rough stretch, Paczewksi was tossed from the boat, floated about 70 yards downstream, and became fatally pinned under the water by a rock.

-And this: It's October 1st, 2012, and the search for 19-year-old expert kayaker Peter Thompson has been called off, he is presumed dead.
-Thompson had kayaked throughout the world, won numerous awards and had several corporate sponsors when he decided to have a friend videotape a run over a waterfall on the Cheakamus River in British Columbia, Canada.
+October 1st, 2012: The search for 19-year-old expert kayaker Peter Thompson has been called off; he is presumed dead.
+Thompson had kayaked throughout the world, won numerous awards, and had several corporate sponsors when he decided to have a friend videotape a run over a waterfall on the Cheakamus River in British Columbia, Canada.
 He had kayaked the Cheakamus multiple times and felt he "knew" it thoroughly.
 He was mistaken.

 "He went down into the whitewater and never came up," RCMP Captain, Sgt.
 Rob Knapton, said.
 "We don't know for sure, but we think his body is somewhere under the falls."